configcat/docs/website/docs/sdk-reference/dart.md

 ## Cache

 The SDK caches the downloaded `config.json` only in memory by default.
-In case you have a Flutter application, you can use our [Flutter Preferences Cache](https://github.com/configcat/flutter-preferences-cache) for caching.
+In case you have a Flutter application, you can use the [Flutter Preferences Cache](https://github.com/configcat/flutter-preferences-cache) for caching.
 It's based on the [shared_preferences](https://pub.dev/packages/shared_preferences) package that uses the following storage locations by platform:

 - **Web**: Browser `LocalStorage`.